-With no existing road reserve set aside to build North East Link, our first step was to decide how – and where – to best link our city’s north-east and south-east.
+With no existing road reserve set aside to build North East Link, our first step was to decide how – and where – to best link our city’s north and east.

 We started by looking at what outcomes North East Link must achieve.
 This gave us measures to assess how well different locations for the road did, or didn’t, perform.

 The measures were informed by more than 7,400 pieces of community feedback and covered areas including:

 - Improving public transport, walking and cycling links